-Did you know that 93% of girls who are out of school in Mali will never attend?
-Or that a woman in Niger has a 1 in 20 chance of dying in childbirth in her lifetime?
+Did you know that a woman in Niger has a 1 in 20 chance of dying in childbirth in her lifetime?
 Or that when women participate in the workforce, they will on average earn 10 to 30% less than their male colleagues?
 These statistics are shocking.
 And frankly it is unacceptable that, in 2016, women around the world continue to have limited access to education, healthcare, and opportunities to improve their lot in life.

 We know that poverty and gender equality go hand in hand; women born in poor countries are significantly worse off than their counterparts in richer countries, and in every sphere they are hit harder by poverty than men.
 But we also know that investments targeted towards girls and women pay dividends and lift everyone out of poverty more quickly.

 This year in our report, we take a closer look at health and nutrition for a couple of reasons: First, because ensuring that women have access to proper nutrition and healthcare is essential for their overall wellbeing and thriving; and secondly, because there are two key moments that must be capitalized on this year to increase funding for global nutrition and health programs.

 The importance of nutrition for human, social, and economic development cannot be overstated.
 Good nutrition is critical during the first years of a child’s life, as it has profound impacts on both physical and mental development.
 Malnutrition is the underlying cause of 45% of all deaths in children under 5 years of age.
 In August, the Nutrition for Growth II summit is taking place in Rio de Janeiro Brazil, and brings with it the opportunity to raise historic funds new and additional funds for global nutrition programs.
 Governments from around the world must step up and help fill the gap in funding for these lifesaving programs.